Olical/more/README.md

 	@grid-gutter-width: 20;
 	@grid-width: 960;

-Now, you can change these to whatever you want.
+Now, you can change these to whatever you want with one limitation, the maximum amount of columns is 16.
+Any smaller and there is not much point in using a grid.
 I don't know about you, but I have never seen a grid system that can do that!

 	// Load the more framework
 	@import 'more/more';